nikitavoloboev/data/focusing/rules.md

 - [Don’t eat animals](../environment/veganism.md), don’t hurt any person.
 [Don't waste anything](../environment/zero-waste.md).
 - [Don't compare myself to other people and be jealous](https://twitter.com/_Pammy_DS_/status/1387212857016786948).
 Learn from them and every other human I admire/like instead.
 Use it to improve my life.
 [Don't listen to haters and nonconstructive feedback.
 Pay attention to genuine feedback and learn from it](https://twitter.com/EricRWeinstein/status/1387219408645361665).
 - Surround myself with people that inspire me & I can trust to do good.
 Be my true self.
 Inspire others.
 - Create art.
-Meet people.
+Meet people (friendly reach out).
 See places.
 Be inspired.
 Reuse work & ideas.
-Reach out to people.
 Do what I love.
 Value myself and my work.
 - Be consistent.
 Start early.
 Done > Perfect.
 [Do the simplest thing](https://www.youtube.com/watch?v=4ihL32g0IMQ).
 Solve problems.
 [Enjoy the process](https://nikitavoloboev.xyz/likes/#quotes).
 - Optimize and streamline [my workflow](../sharing/my-workflow.md) & [processes](processes.md) I use to get things done.
 Complete my [6 life habits](habits.md).
 - [Don't judge/hate anyone](https://www.goodreads.com/quotes/7684047-hate-is-like-a-poison-you-make-for-your-enemy).
 Attempt to see another person's point of view.
 [Be kind](https://twitter.com/ainhoamarzol/status/1393691237107093505).
 Show love & empathy.
 Self love.
 [No ego](../consciousness/ego.md).